gufranthakur/FlowForge/README.md

 * Navigate to FlowForge.java (which contains the main method)
 * Click on run to execute the program

+## To Contribute to FlowForge

+We welcome contributions of all kinds — from bug reports and feature suggestions to code, design, and documentation!

+Check out our [Contributing Guidelines](CONTRIBUTING.md) to get started.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.